AliBucchi/Apple-model-page-ironhack-workshop/Readme.md

-Modelos em HTML e CSS de webpage Apple, referência utlizada em workshop do Ironhack PT.
+Description:
+HTML and CSS templates for an Apple webpage, a reference used in an Ironhack PT workshop.